Leadership

 Types of Polynomials:

-Binomial: A binomial is a polynomial comprising of two terms.
-It has the form "\(a * x^n + b * x^m\)", where "a" and "b" are coefficients, and "\(x^n\)" and "\(x^m\)" represent the variable raised to different powers "n" and "m," respectively.
-A binomial typically has a degree equal to the higher power among "n" and "m."
+2. Binomial: A binomial is a type of polynomial that consists of two separate terms.
+It generally takes the form "\(a x^n + b x^m\)", where "a" and "b" are numerical coefficients, and "\(x^n\)" and "\(x^m\)" represent variables raised to different exponents.
+The degree of a binomial is determined by the term with the highest exponent.

 Example: \(4x^2 - 2x + 5\) is a trinomial with a degree of 2.

-Example: 3x - 2 is a linear polynomial with a degree of 1.
+Example: The expression 3x − 2 is a linear polynomial because its highest exponent on the variable is 1.

 Example: \(2x^3 - 3x^2 + x - 5\) is a cubic polynomial with a degree of 3.